 CUIC is a comprehensive, end-to-end UCCE/PCCE reporting solution, designed to make the task of creating reports and managing disparate data sources, easier on the customer.
 Although CUIC is also used in the UCCX environment, this course focuses on UCCE and PCCE environments only.
-As a Contact Center Express customer, you could still benefit from attending this course, provided you are aware that the course is built on an Enterprise environment.

 Most of your time in ACUIC will be spent working in the lab environment which includes a live functional UCCE/CVP environment deployed with CUIC as the reporting solution.
-During this class, you will wear multiple hats: CUIC user, administrator, supervisor, agent and report customization specialist.
+During this class, you will wear multiple hats including: CUIC user, administrator, supervisor, agent and report customization specialist.
 The third day of class explores skills needed for architects and engineers.

+ACUIC is intended to be a three-day class.
 If your role is a reporting user and/or basic CUIC administrator you have the option to attend the first two days of class only.
 If you are responsible for advanced maintenance and management of the CUIC architecture, you’ll want to stick around for all three days.

 - 3 Days